 World of Warships brings naval action to your computer screen like you’ve never seen it before with a spin-off Blitz version for mobile devices and Legends for console players to enjoy.
-If you’ve become hooked on World of Tanks and World of Warplanes this next evolution of the franchise will not disappoint and unlocks the seas for players to battle each other.
+If you’ve become hooked on the land based World of Tanks and air based World of Warplanes this next evolution of the franchise will not disappoint and unlocks the seas for players to battle each other.

-As the name suggests World of Warships brings naval action to the “World of” franchise, just like the other games you’ll battle out online against other players in a range of environments and game modes.
-While the pace is on the slightly slower side given the nature of ship warfare compared to the other games the strategy depth is higher than ever as you travel across the Pacific, Atlantic and even the Arctic.
+As the name suggests World of Warships brings naval action to the “World of” franchise and just like the other games you’ll battle it out online against other players in a range of environments and game modes.
+While the pace is on the slightly slower side given the nature of ship warfare compared to the other games the strategy depth is still there as you travel across the Pacific, Atlantic and even the Arctic.

-For both the long time follower of the franchise or newcomer looking to get their feat wet (literally) World of Warships is a winner.
-Particularly if you’ve already spent money on a premium account which will cross over to this latest World of instalment.
+For both the long time follower of the franchise or newcomer looking to get their feat wet World of Warships is a winner in the naval combat genre.

 - Take an almighty battleship out to sea from one of four ship classes with their own tactical role.

 Review Platform: PC